AnnKemp/groupwork-HTML-and-CSS/README.md

 #### Further notes
 We have decided to use this template primarily as a guide, however have coded most elements from scratch: https://colorlib.com/preview/theme/marimar/index.html.

-As per Google updated practices, we have not included keywords meta tag (see this source).
+As per Google updated practices, we have not included keywords meta tag (see this source https://www.advancedwebranking.com/blog/meta-tags-important-in-seo/).